 Ravincroft's Retribution - 1.
 Leaving Home

-‘This farm’s been in our family for five generations, and you just walk off as though it’s got nothing to do with you.’ his father said, defeated.
-‘What do you think paid for the school fees that got you into that university course?’
+‘This farm’s been in our family for five generations, and you walk out as though it means nothing to you.’ his father said, defeated.
+You are the eldest.
+The farm should be yours.
+It’s what your mother would have wanted.’

 ‘Forget it!
-You’re on your own now.
+You’re on your own.
 Don’t come crawling back.’

-They squashed into the front seat of the ute, Lia in the middle.
-‘He’ll come around,’ she said.
+They squashed into the front seat of the Ute, Lia sat in the middle.
+‘He’ll come around,’ she said squeezing his hand.

 ‘And you don’t have to,’ Jayden said.
 ‘Lucky old you.
 Getting a house of your own.
 He could have disinherited you.’

-‘He wouldn’t do that.
-He’s sad and angry but he’s not vindictive,’ Ren said.
+‘He didn’t have a choice; it was in Mum’s will.
+He is sad and angry but not vindictive,’ Ren said.

 ‘Too much moping, Ren,’ Jayden said, thumping the wheel.
 ‘House-warming party next weekend.
-You’ve got to start in this new place as you mean to go on.
+You must move into this new place as you mean to go on.
 Party time!’

+Jayden sighed.
 ‘Fine.
-We’ll pick one up on the way.’
-Jayden sighed.
+We will pick up pizza on the way.’

 Ren didn’t say much more during the trip.
+The later it got, the darker it became.
 He stared out the window.
-The streetlights became fewer and the road more isolated as they drove deeper into the country.
-The trees became a green blur as his thoughts drifted back to his mother and the happier times he spent on the farm.
+The streetlights became fewer and the roads more isolated as they drove deeper into the country.
+The trees became a green blur as his thoughts drifted back to his mother and the happy times he’d spent on the farm.

 ‘You still sulking, mate?
-Come on, I’d be stoked if I got my own place.
+Come on, I’d be rapt if I had my place.
 Partying every night if it were me.’

 ‘Shut up!
 Jayden, it’s a big step moving out of home,’ Lia chastised.

 ‘It’s okay, Lia.
 Jay’s right, I should be celebrating.
-Just a lot of memories back there, I guess.
+A lot of memories back there, I guess.
 Growing up with mum and dad.
 Huh!
 Even Theo had his moments.’

 ‘What the hell?’
 Jayden hit the brakes and the car swerved skidding to a halt on gravel at the side of the road.

 ‘Yes, Lia!
 I see it too.’
-Ren said as he jumped out of the car and walked toward a shadowy mound.
-He turned on the torch of his phone and saw a grey kangaroo lying still on its side.
+Ren jumped out of the car and walked toward a shadowy mound.
+He turned on the torch in his phone and saw a grey kangaroo lying still on its side.

 Jayden turned on his hazard lights.